sozip/sozip-spec/sozip_specification.md

 * SOZip allows multithreaded decompression of independant chunks.

-* For decompression, SOZip allows to use faster alternatives to zlib, such as [libdeflate](https://github.com/ebiggers/libdeflate).
+* For decompression, faster alternatives to zlib can be used, such as [libdeflate](https://github.com/ebiggers/libdeflate).
 This is for example used in the GDAL implementation.